astorDev/backi/continuous/article/index.md

 }
 ```

-This is almost all the changes, we'll need to do in this section.
+This is almost all the changes we'll need to do in this section.
 The only thing left is to update our `Registration` utility to register our iteration with the proper scope:

 ```csharp
 services.AddScoped<TIteration>();
 ```

-Now, when we have fixed our lifecycle let's move to the final updates, which utilizes a new C# feature, which has appeared only in C# 11.
+Now, when we have fixed our lifecycle, let's move to the final updates, which utilize a new C# feature, which has appeared only in C# 11.

 ## Final Iteration: Making Iterations Safe with Exception Handling

-For now, if an exception will occur during our iteration resolution or execution it will completely stop our background service from running.
+For now, if an exception occurs during our iteration resolution or execution, it will completely stop our background service from running.
 Of course, this is not something we want.
 Instead, we should gracefully handle the exception and try to run our execution once again.

 This is where C# 11 abstract static interface members come into play.
-Since we also want to handle exception on our iteration resolution we can't use an instance of our iteration for the handling. instead we will force an `IContinuousWorkIteration` to implement static exception handler, passing an `ILogger` from the `ContinuousBackgroundService` itself.
+Since we also want to handle exceptions on our iteration resolution, we can't use an instance of our iteration for the handling.
+Instead, we will force an `IContinuousWorkIteration` to implement a static exception handler, passing an `ILogger` from the `ContinuousBackgroundService` itself.

 Here's how we will update our interface: